trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 ---

 # Slices
-But what if we want something to work on arrays of any size?
+What if we want something to work on arrays of any size?
 Or what if we want to support summing up only parts of a vector?

 * A slice is a dynamically sized view into a contiguous sequence